NetFabric/NetFabric.Angle/README.md

 NetFabric.Angle
 ===============

-An immutable angle implementation inspired by System.TimeSpan.
 The angle is represented internaly in radians but can be created and read in radians, degrees and gradians.

 # Usage: